KVmix: Gradient-Based Layer Importance-Aware Mixed-Precision Quantization for KV Cache: Introduction

-The characteristics of the KV Cache outlined above severely restrict the practical deployment and inference efficiency of LLMs in resource-constrained environments, highlighting the pressing need for efficient memory optimization strategies \cite{liu2024cachegen,holmes2024deepspeed}.
-In recent years, research tackling this issue has predominantly focused on reducing the memory overhead of the KV Cache through quantization and sparsification techniques \cite{shi2024keep,adnan2024keyformer,liu2024unlocking}.
+The KV Cache's characteristics outlined above severely restrict LLM deployment and inference efficiency in resource-constrained environments, underscoring the pressing need for efficient memory optimization \cite{liu2024cachegen}.
+Recent research tackling this issue has predominantly focused on reducing the memory overhead of the KV Cache through quantization and sparsification techniques \cite{shi2024keep,adnan2024keyformer}.
 Quantization methods, in particular, have gained widespread adoption in industry, significantly contributing to the scalability and accessibility of large-scale models \cite{kumar2024residual}.
-By quantizing the KV Cache, memory usage can be markedly reduced—for instance, transitioning from FP16 to INT8 halves memory requirements while accelerating memory access and improving throughput.
+Quantizing the KV Cache can markedly reduce memory usage.
 Existing quantization methods have demonstrated impressive model performance even at very low bit-widths.
-However, these methods either rely on static one-size-fits-all precision allocation schemes \cite{liu2024kivi,liu2024intactkv}, lacking flexibility and performance-aware adaptation capabilities, or suffer from the high computational overhead of dynamic quantization while failing to adaptively prioritize critical KV pairs in long-context tasks \cite{dong2024qaq,duanmu2024skvq}.
+However, these methods either rely on static one-size-fits-all precision allocation schemes \cite{liu2024kivi,liu2024intactkv}, lacking flexibility and performance-aware adaptation capabilities, or incur high computational costs of dynamic quantization while failing to adaptively prioritize critical KVs in long-context tasks \cite{dong2024qaq,duanmu2024skvq}.
 Therefore, they are forced to make suboptimal trade-offs among memory usage, model accuracy, and computational throughput.

 To address these problems, this paper proposes KVmix, a novel mixed-precision quantization method for KV Cache.
-KVmix evaluates KV importance using gradient norms of Key and Value projection weights relative to the model’s loss function, enabling layer-specific mixed-precision quantization with flexible bit-width allocation.
-It proposes a dynamic long-context optimization strategy, keeping full-precision KV pairs for recent pivotal tokens while compressing older pairs.
-Additionally, KVmix offers low-bit compression strategies and efficient CUDA implementations.
-KVmix maximizes KV Cache compression and model throughput while maintaining controlled precision.
+Compared to existing mixed quantization methods \cite{dong2024qaq,li2025kvtuner}, KVmix analyzes the importance differences of different model layers at a very low cost, thereby allowing for flexible modification of the quantization configuration based on the model's performance requirements.
+This flexibility enables KVmix to maximize the compression rate of the KV Cache and the throughput of the model while maintaining controllable precision.
 Our specific contributions are as follows: